turbo8p/react-big-list-performance/README.md

 > For these types of effects, React provides one additional Hook called `useLayoutEffect`

-This section shows you the example that will illustrate what exactly does the above statement means.
+This section shows you the example that will illustrate exactly what the above statement means.

 **Visual inconsistency**